A dog and his human hiking in the mountains of Colorado.

 If your dog is bitten by a rattlesnake, you have about an hour to get to a pet emergency facility for medical care, regardless of where the bite is on the body.
 Prompt treatment is crucial to prevent debilitating and life-threatening symptoms.

-Rattlesnake venom is highly toxic, causing pain, swelling, internal bleeding, difficulty breathing, shock, and death within a short time.
-Treating rattlesnake bites usually requires administering Antivenin (sometimes in multiple doses), along with intravenous fluids and 24-hour monitoring.
-The chances of survival often depend on how quickly treatment is provided.
+Rattlesnake venom is highly toxic and causes pain, swelling, internal bleeding, difficulty breathing, shock and death within a relatively short period of time.
+Treatment for rattlesnake bites typically requires the administration of Antivenin (sometimes several doses) along with intravenous fluids and 24-hour monitoring.
+Survival often depends on how quickly treatment is provided.
+These are all reasons why it is important to not let this happen to your dog while out on the trail.

 Know Your Dog